Instruments, Controls & Dashboard

 Pedals

 I didn't know any better when I built my Fisher Fury R1, so I used the standard pedal box supplied by The Kitcar Workshop.
 This was a mistake as it is very heavy and not very good quality.
-It is the lowest quality piece on the car.
-This time around I'd buy a well engineered and much lighter unit with all three pedals floor mounted.
+It is perhaps the lowest quality component on my car.
+This time around I plan to fabricate a well engineered and much lighter unit with all three pedals floor mounted.

 Handbrake